vssemwal2004/sentinel/frontend/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+## Added Features (Project Specific)

+- Live conductor GPS tracking (auto push from conductor dashboard).
+- Leaflet map displaying origin, destination and moving bus.
+- User geolocation (optional).
+If granted, dashboard and ride detail compute on-the-fly ETA from bus to user using haversine distance and heuristic speeds (30 km/h intra, 55 km/h inter).
+- Real-time ETA to destination still provided by backend; ETA to user is computed client-side and not stored.

+If a user denies geolocation permission, only the destination ETA is shown.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) (or [oxc](https://oxc.rs) when used in [rolldown-vite](https://vite.dev/guide/rolldown)) for Fast Refresh